3MAH/fedoo/docs/quick_start.rst

 ``pypardiso`` (Intel CPUs), ``python-mumps`` (cross-platform, also required for :meth:`Problem.set_reuse_factorization`) or ``petsc4py`` for drastically improved computation performance.
-See :doc:`Install` for the recommended commands per platform.
+See :doc:`install` for the recommended commands per platform.

 Boundary conditions
 _____________________